 As far as the usage of enterprise file sharing solutions is concerned, there is a lot of talk about, cloud computing and, naturally, storage, but there are some other basic questions that are more relevant than ever.
 Which IT infrastructure would meet requirements best?
 Is the data being saved on public or private servers?
 And where is the data being processed?

-Theoretically all combinations are possible and the answer to these question comes down to the same four parameters: Security, scalability, ease of use and, above all: costs.
-The common opinion is that a public cloud infrastructure is always cheaper than the self-hosted alternative.
+Theoretically, all combinations are possible and the answer to these questions comes down to the same four parameters: Security, scalability, ease of use, and, above all: costs.
+The common opinion is that public cloud infrastructure is always cheaper than the self-hosted alternative.
 But this is applicable only under certain conditions.
-Cheaper storage solutions, which came onto the market primarily with the Software Defined Storages (SDS), are making on-premises data storage increasingly economical and are often even cheaper than public cloud solutions.
+Cheaper storage solutions, which came onto the market primarily with the Software-Defined Storages (SDS), are making on-premises data storage increasingly economical and are often even cheaper than public cloud solutions.

 Real Consumption vs. Insurance Based Approach